myriadrf/LimeSDR_GW/docs/docs/build_project.rst

 .. code:: bash

-   ./limesdr_xtrx.py --build --board=limesdr
+   python3 -m boards.targets.limesdr_xtrx --build --board=limesdr

 After building the project you can program the design to the device's RAM by running

 .. code:: bash

-   ./limesdr_xtrx.py --load --board=limesdr --cable ft2232
+   python3 -m boards.targets.limesdr_xtrx --load --board=limesdr --cable ft2232

 Or to the device's FLASH by running

 .. code:: bash

-   ./limesdr_xtrx.py --flash --board=limesdr --cable ft2232
+   python3 -m boards.targets.limesdr_xtrx --flash --board=limesdr --cable ft2232

 Make sure to check the command output in the console to check if processes were completed successfully.